-The -metrics-eva-cover option can be used to compare the code effectively analyzed by Eva with what Metrics considers reachable from the main function (wrt. the criterion described in Section 1.2.3).
+The -metrics-value-cover option can be used to compare the code effectively analyzed by the Value Analysis with what Metrics considers reachable from the main function (wrt. the criterion described in Section 1.2.3).
 The results of this option on our example are given in Figure 1.7.
 This particular feature is activated by the following command:

-'''

-% frama-c -metrics -metrics-eva-cover reach.c
+% frama-c -metrics -metrics-value-cover reach.c

-'''

-Syntactic reachability is an over-approximation of what is actually reachable by Eva.
+Syntactic reachability is an over-approximation of what is actually reachable by the value analysis.
 Thus, the coverage estimation will always be equal to or less than 100%, especially if the source code relies a lot on the use of function pointers.